-Carbohydrates are a good source of rapid energy for several reasons.
+There are several reasons why carbohydrates are a good source of rapid energy, which is particularly important during intense exercise.
 One reason is that carbohydrates are actually stored in the muscle cells themselves.
-This means they are readily available to provide energy at the very outset of exercise, unlike most fats, which are stored at remote sites in the body and must be delivered via the bloodstream.
+This means they are readily available to provide energy at the very outset of exercise, unlike most fats that are stored at remote sites in the body and must be delivered via the bloodstream.

 Another reason carbohydrates are such an efficient fuel is that they can provide energy for a short period of time without the need for oxygen.
 To get energy for exercise or sports from fats, our cells must have oxygen.
 Without adequate amounts of oxygen being delivered to the muscles, fats and, to a lesser extent, proteins cannot produce enough energy to support intense exercise.
 Fortunately, not only are carbohydrates readily available for energy, but also muscle cells can break down carbohydrates for energy without oxygen being present.
-This is known as anaerobic metabolism.
+This is known as anaerobic metabolism (see Chapter 2).